 To say much more would quickly take us into complexity, so we will just go with this takeaway: when we create a probabilistic equation, whether for heads in coin tosses or for runs scored from team stats, there are universally accepted standard tests for the predictions as compared to real-world results from real-world data, and those tests will tell us if our equation seems correct (or not).
 Those sorts of tests are used every day in everything from political polling to factory assembly-line quality-control sampling to nuclear physics.

-For instance, if we do the math—which we won’t show here—using typical baseball-team numbers, we find that over a full 162-game season, for runs scored we can expect an average variation from target of a little over 2 percent (about 2.3%) from chance alone (that is using one particular runs-scored equation, the most accurate one currently available).
-But over a more restricted period of time—say the first six weeks (one-quarter) of a season—the expected average scatter rises significantly, to around 4.6%, owing to the reduced data sample (which is one-quarter of a season’s total, so the error doubles).
+For instance, if we do the math—which we won’t show here—using actual, historical numbers, we find that for 71 years of major-league baseball (1954 - 2024, inclusive), for runs scored we get an average variation from target of a little over 2 percent (just about 2.36%) from chance alone (that is using the TOP equation mentioned above, the most accurate one currently available).
+But over a more restricted period of time—say the first six weeks (one-quarter) of a season—the expected average scatter naturally rises (though by suprisingly little: the 2024 one-season average error was only 2.77%, compared to 2.36% for 71 seasons’ worth of baseball).

-The point of this digression is that if you take the results of any competent analysis of baseball statistics—let’s say Owlcroft’s “TOP” formula—and repeatedly compare its predictions against real-world results, you expect to see a bell curve whose exact size and shape depend on definitely known numbers.
-If that is the case, you have good cause to say that the formula is correct.
-There are minor differences in accuracy between various different formulae from various different sources, but those differences are very small compared to the degree to which all of them, however derived by whom, generally agree with one another and with the expected scatter patterns probability mathematics demands of an accurate formula.
+The point of this digression is that if you take the results of any competent analysis of baseball statistics—such as Owlcroft’s “TOP” formula—and repeatedly compare its predictions against real-world results, you expect to see a bell curve whose exact size and shape depend on definitely known numbers.
+If that is the case—and we showed above that it indeed is—you have good cause to say that the formula is correct.
+There are minor differences in accuracy between various different formulas from various different sources, but those differences are very small compared to the degree to which all of them, however derived by whom, generally agree with one another and with the expected scatter patterns probability mathematics demands of an accurate formula.

-So that you can see that we put our money where our mouth is, we include this demonstration tabulation of the Owlcroft TOP formula tested on two-thirds of a century of major-league baseball stats.
+So that you can see that we put our money where our mouth is, we include a demonstration tabulation of the Owlcroft TOP formula tested on almost three-quarters of a century of major-league baseball stats.
 (You can also take a look at short-term results on the Team-Performance page on this site, but we don’t link it at this specific spot because you should read more before going there.)

 We now return to the logic of analyzing baseball.